Collaboration Statistics [2026]: 55+ Teamwork Stats, Trends & Insights

 Benefits of Effective Collaboration Statistics

-- Organizations with highly engaged teams consistently report stronger business performance and better customer outcomes.
+• Business Performance: Organizations with highly engaged teams consistently report stronger business performance.
 (Gallup Workplace Research)

-- Organizations that combine workforce readiness with modern collaboration practices are nearly four times more likely to achieve meaningful business outcomes.
+• Workforce Readiness: Organizations combining workforce readiness with collaboration practices are nearly four times more likely to achieve meaningful business outcomes.
 (KPMG Global AI Pulse 2026)

-- Highly engaged teams experience 78% lower absenteeism than disengaged teams.
+• Absenteeism: Highly engaged teams experience 78% lower absenteeism.
 (Gallup Workplace Research)

 The numbers prove that strong teamwork produces real business results.
 Companies that treat it as a serious system are the ones that keep winning.